How to Read Historical Mathematics

 • Ideal for students and teachers

-How to Read Historical Mathematics is published by Princeton University Press.
+How to Read Historical Mathematics is published by Princeton University Press, and in German by Springer, as Wie liest man historische mathematische Texte?

 Reviews